 Additionally, we indicate upload progress, handle errors, support interactive cropping, and allow various types of image validation and processing.
 For example, we provide maximum file size validation and scaling down images prior to uploading in order to suit the given dimensions.

 Click the blue button below to try out our live upload widget that uploads images directly to the cloud.

 When the widget is open, your users can select a file that will be directly uploaded to your Cloudinary account.
 Then an identifier (public ID) is assigned to the uploaded image and your web page is updated with the image’s public ID using a callback method.
-That will make it possible to later reference the uploaded image and generate dynamic manipulation and delivery URLs.
+That will make it possible to later reference the uploaded image and generate dynamic transformation and delivery URLs.
 For example, below you can see how we have created a 150x150 face detection based thumbnails with rounded corners using an uploaded image’s public ID.

 For more details, see our documentation page.

 One of our widget's interesting features is the ability to allow your users to perform interactive image cropping while their images are uploaded to the cloud.
 This can be done by setting the